awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 + GraphDB
 + Resumable index rebuilds

-For the full list of SQL Server 2017 features, see [What's New in SQL Server 2017](https://docs.microsoft.com/en-us/sql/sql-server/what-s-new-in-sql-server-2017) in the Microsoft documentation\.
+For the full list of SQL Server 2017 features, see [What's new in SQL Server 2017](https://docs.microsoft.com/en-us/sql/sql-server/what-s-new-in-sql-server-2017) in the Microsoft documentation\.

 For a list of unsupported features, see [Features Not Supported and Features with Limited Support](#SQLServer.Concepts.General.FeatureNonSupport)\.